Old Family Cemetery Reveals Surprising Southern Heritage Tale

-I love discovering new tidbits about Southern heritage, but I don’t think I expected to stumble across such a poignant and tragic family tale in an old forgotten cemetery.
+I love discovering new tidbits about Southern heritage, but I don’t think an old family cemetery that I stumbled across would reveal such a poignant and tragic family tale from the Civil War.

 As an author of historical fiction, I’ve read plenty of stories of misfortune and heartbreak during the Civil War.
 They are touching, tragic—and seemingly endless.

 But for some reason, one family’s wartime journey stood out to me.
-The story of their pain—and their loss—eventually led me to a small family cemetery in rural North Carolina.
+The story of their pain—and their loss—eventually led me to an old family cemetery in rural North Carolina.